 BOOGEY LIGHTS® SCHOLARSHIP CONTEST

-We offer three scholarship essay contests per year: Winter/Spring, Summer/Fall and a Holiday essay contest.
+We offer two scholarship essay contests per year: Spring and a Christmas Holiday essay contest.
 Each contest winner is posted on our website here and promoted on our social media pages.
 Our scholarship contest is open to all fields of study for students who are at least 18 years of age or older and have been accepted to an accredited post secondary undergraduate program or college located in the United States for the specified school year.
 The program can be a two or four year vocational, college or university.
 Financial need is not a consideration for this scholarship.
 The best overall submission as judged by the BOOGEY LIGHTS® team will be awarded a $750 scholarship.
 This is not a loan.
 This is a FREE scholarship.
 There is NO FEE and no purchase requirement.
 There are of course some rules with terms and conditions so please make sure you review them first.

 We would like to congratulate James from Stephenville, TX.
 He's the winner of our Fall 2016 contest.
 You can read his essay at the bottom of this page.
 James is attending Tarleton State University.

-Winter/Spring 2017 Scholarship Contest Overview
+Scholarship Contest Overview

 Our essay contest encourages recent high school grads or college students to submit a 750 to 2500 word essay expressing their views on the essay theme.
 The best overall submission as judged by the BOOGEY LIGHTS® team will be awarded a $750 scholarship.
 This is not a loan.
 This is a FREE scholarship.
 There is NO FEE and no purchase requirement.
 There are of course some rules with terms and conditions so please make sure you review them first.